-To analyze the continuous ratings and find peaks related to the oddball in both conditions, a time-window of 1-2.6s seconds after the oddball stimulus (i.e. peak of the stimulation) will be assessed and the highest rating within this window will be selected.
+To analyze the continuous ratings and find peaks related to the oddball in both conditions, a time-window of 2-1-2.6s seconds after the oddball stimulus (i.e. peak of the stimulation) will be assessed and the highest rating within this window will be selected.
 The length of this timewindow is based on Mulders et al. (2020), who reported that peaks in continuous rating followed on average between 1.35 and 2 seconds after the peak of the stimulus delivered at a frequency of 0.2 Hz as well as our own pilot data (see Supplementary Materials).
 The same procedure will be carried out to detect peaks associated with the baseline stimulation.
 The detected peaks will be aggregated (summed up and divided by the number of peaks) for each stimulus and condition.
 All means and standard deviations will be reported.
-To assess whether the rating related to the oddball differs from the rating of the baseline stimuli, two linear mixed models will be used, assessing the effect of the factors stimulus (baseline/oddball) and on condition the ratings of perception given during either the high oddball (model 1) or during the low oddball (model 2) condition-(high oddball / low oddball) and their interaction on the ratings of perceived stimulus intensity.
+To assess whether the rating related to the oddball differs from the rating of the baseline stimuli, a linear mixed model will be used, assessing the effect of the factors stimulus (baseline/oddball) and condition (high oddball / low oddball) and their interaction on the ratings of perceived stimulus intensity.
 Subject will be added as a random effect to adjust the intercept of the regression model for each participant.
 A significant interaction effect between stimulus and condition will be further tested using a pairwise comparison (t-test) to extract the difference between stimuli for each condition.
-Based on the assumption that the high oddball will be more salient than the baseline stimuli, we expect that they will be perceived as more painful than the baseline stimuli.
-In the low oddball condition, we expect the oddball to be perceived as less painful than baseline stimuli, since the oddball will be delivered using a lower stimulus intensity.
-If we fail to get evidence for a difference between baseline and oddball ratings in one of the conditions, we do not expect to find a modulation of ongoing oscillations at the frequency of stimulation of the corresponding oddball (FoSoddball).
+Based on the assumption that the high oddball will be more salient than the baseline stimuli, we expect that they will be perceived as more interpainfulse than the baseline stimuli.
+In the low oddball condition, we expect the oddball to be perceived as less intense painful than baseline stimuli, since the oddball will be delivered using a lower stimulus intensity.

 To be able to compare the ratings related to the oddball in the two conditions relative to the baseline peaks (which are not necessarily of the same amplitude in the two oddball conditions), the difference between baseline and oddball will be calculated for each condition (= $\Delta$ high and $\Delta$ low).
 A paired t-test will be applied to compare the difference between oddballs across the conditions.
-We expect that the high oddball will be rated as more painful than the low oddball stimuli.
+We expect that the high oddball will be rated as more intense-painful than the low oddball stimuli.
+If saliency is driving the perception of the low oddball, it will be perceived similarly to the high oddball.